ShZil/network-utilities/Scanner/README.md

 [11:58] PyCharm* is mad that the directory `gui` isn’t a module or whatever, so add an empty `__init__.py` file in it.
 (*) Yes, I’m using PyCharm.
 I don’t like PyCharm.
 I have VSCode at home, which is much more comfortable, and in class I usually use Notepad++, but it’s useless for debugging.

+[12:00] Consider using PyCharm to optimise imports, something I’ve been wanting to do.

+[12:01] That’s enough for now.
+I’m gonna do something more fun: work on the MultiMouse project!
+Once the dissolution of `gui.py` is complete (at home, with Git), I’ll run the software here; I really hate the heat (it’s 32°C!!).

+[15:43] Applying all the changes from back home.